Documentation

 DHSVM Overview

-A brief summary of the main features of DHSVM is presented.
-Details are available in the publications section.
+A brief summary of the main features of DHSVM is presented in this document

 Tutorials

-A tutorial is now available for DHSVM.
+Tutorials for different DHSVM versions are now available.
 The links below contain all input files required to run DHSVM, as well as detailed, step-by-step instructions.
 Because our goal is to make implementation of the model possible for users on their own, we welcome comments on this tutorial.
-If you feel that additional information would improve the tutorial and have specific suggestions and further model instructions, feel free to contact the administrator.
-Contact information is available under DHSVM - Contacts.
+If you have specific suggestions on how to improve the model instructions, feel free to contact the administrator.
 Unfortunately, we are not able to provide any further instructions on running the model.

 Please check the input file processing section below for now.

-- If you use the sediment option, you might need an additionnal DEM ( higher resolution DEM).
+3) If you use the sediment option, you might need an additionnal DEM ( higher resolution DEM).
 Just process it the same way you did for the other one.
-Rainy Creek 10 meter DEM to be used by the sediment option is available here - As a test, you can find all the input files and output files as run in our lab: here ( DHSVM 3 r2 version)
+Rainy Creek 10 meter DEM to be used by the sediment option is available here.

 Download the tutorial (3.1 mb)